ulinnuhaha/truku_translation/pretrained_model/README.md

 ### Pre-trained models for translation

-Before running the translation model, please make sure that the pre-trained translation model is available.
+Before running the fine-tuned translation model, please make sure that the fine-tuned translation models are available.
-If you want access to the already pre-trained translation model, you can download the pre-trained models of NLLB & mT5 for Chinese and Truku translation in the link:
+If you want access to the already fine-tuned translation models, you can download the fine-tuned models of NLLB & mT5 for Chinese and Truku translation in the link:
 [here](https://forms.gle/auRfXCnQztj5Kvqr6)